i7xmel/A-MACHINE-LEARNING-APPROACH-FOR-EARLY-DETECTION-OF-DIABETES/README.md

 From the above comparison, we can observe that K Nearest neighbors gets the highest accuracy of 78.57%

-**Classification Report Analysis**:
-- Class 0 has a precision of 0.81, recall of 0.87, and F1-score of 0.84.
-This means that the model did a good job of classifying class 0 instances.
-- Class 1 has a lower precision of 0.72, recall of 0.63, and F1-score of 0.67.
-This means that the model did not perform as well on class 1 instances.
-- The accuracy is 0.77, which means that the model was correct 77% of the time.

 ## Alternate Preprocessing

 To address class imbalance, we balanced the dataset by oversampling the dataset.